 The Death Eater’s screams rang down the hall as he writhed in the blood and broken glass.
 A foul reek filled the room and his heels kicked against the floor, tearing the carpet.

 ‘No more,’ the man pleaded.
 ‘Please.’

 ‘Can you still scream?’
-Harry asked, raising his wand.
+He raised his wand.

 ‘No. No, no, no. No.’ The man thrust his tongue through his teeth and bit it off.
 Blood spurted through his lips and dribbled down his chin.
 He shook his head, gargling red and garbling words.

 ‘Lacero.’
 Harry opened the man’s throat and spun ’round.

 Katie stared from the door, white-faced and trembling.
 ‘Harry…’ She reached out one hand.

 He slipped his wand back up his sleeve.
 ‘It’s just me, Katie.’
 Harry raised his palms and took a slow step toward her.
 ‘You’re fine.
 They’re not going to hurt you.
 They can’t.’

 She darted across the broken glass and buried herself in his chest.
 The soft whiff of coffee rose from her hair as she sobbed into his ribs.

 ‘It’s ok,’ he murmured, cradling her against him and smoothing her hair.
 ‘You’re safe.’